 Content (sometimes called construct) Validity.
-As we have seen the building blocks or components of theories are constructs.
-But constructs are abstract ideas -- not "real" things.
-We turn constructs into variables.
-That's a lot of what research methodology is about.
-Suffice it here to say that you have to make sure that your variables actually represent the concepts or constructs in the theory you are useing.
+The building blocks or components of theories are constructs, but constructs are abstract ideas -- not "real" things.
+We turn constructs into variables, the major concern of research methodology.
+Suffice it here to say that you must make sure that your variables actually represent the concepts or constructs in the theory you are using.
 Attitude is an important construct in the theory of reasoned action.
 We usually use a Likert scale to measure attitudes -- where you indicate how much you agree or disagree with a set of statements.
 A common beginner's error is to include a statement of fact -- rather than opinion -- in the set of statements.
-Let's say you want to know about people's attitudes about dieting as a way to control weight.
-You include the statement "Most people fail to keep off the weight they lose on a diet once the dieting period is over."
-This is true.
-It's a fact.
-Most people gain all the weight they lost back within a year of "going off" of any diet.
-I could mark that I strongly agree with this statement because I think it's true, and still think that dieting is a very good way to contol weight.
+You want to know about people's attitudes about dieting as a way to control weight.
+You include the statement "Most people regain weight once the dieting period is over."
+This is true. it is a fact.
+I could mark that I strongly agree with this statement because I think it is true, and still think that dieting is a very good way to control weight.
 In this case, by including a statement of fact instead of opinion, your variable did not adequately represent the construct of "attitude or opinion."